stefanprodan/openfaas-flux/README.md

 Weave Flux is a GitOps Operator for Kubernetes that keeps your cluster state is sync with a Git repository.
 Because Flux is pull based and runs inside Kubernetes you don't have to expose the cluster credentials outside your production environment.
+Once you enable Flux on your cluster any changes in your production environment are done via pull request with rollback and audit logs provided by Git.

+You can define the desire state of your cluster with Helm charts, Kubernetes deployments, network policies and even custom resources like OpenFaaS functions or sealed secrets.
+Weave Flux implements a control loop that continuously applies the desired state on your cluster offering protection against harmful actions like deployments deletion or network policies altering.

 ### Install Weave Flux with Helm